ericwindmill/dart-for-web-www/content/lessons/1-1-variables.md

 | Map          | Map of key value-pairs |
 | dynamic / var     | any type (detault)|

-We'll look more into types later, but they're much more useful than simply keeping track of variables.
+There are a few more that won't be covered here.

+Types are the biggest difference between JS and Dart, but types are super helpful.
 This code now 4 points of failure that prevent developer mistakes and bugs. *Spend less time debugging* 🤠.

 ```dart
     String doubleAndTransform(int num) {